lachrymaLF/Coloramen/README.md

 [Detailed discussion on Adobe Community](https://community.adobe.com/t5/after-effects/change-colorama-colors-via-scripting/m-p/10392133)

+Where the section of keys begin and end, and where the total number of keys is stored seem to differ from setup to setup.

 ### ID Labels of the effect (As of CC 2021 12.0.0, Colorama v1.1)

 ![Labels of Colorama](https://i.imgur.com/TLkFsAq.png)

-(not yet) Achieved through binary .ffx manipulation
+(not yet) Achieved through hex .ffx manipulation

 Thanks to [Belonit/AEColorPicker](https://github.com/Belonit/AEColorPicker)